MEET YOUR DEMOCRATIC-ENDORSED CANDIDATES FOR 2025 PENNSYLVANIA JUDICIAL ELECTIONS

-Control of the PA Supreme Court is on the ballot this year.
+Control of the State Supreme Court

-Vote to retain these judges!
+Vote YES to retain all 3 Judges!

 What does it mean to "retain" a judge?